 Steps for AIM Process

-Your school’s AIM Coordinator and other designees will take part in training via conference call or pre-recorded webinar.
+- The AIM Site Coordinator and other designees will take part in training via online video conference or pre-recorded webinar in preparing you to implement the processes and tools.